charlese5002/github-tutorial/README.md

 ## Repository Setup

 When in the repository, commands like `init`, `add`, and `commit`are commonly used because they regulate the code.
+It is also very important not to get a directory condused with a repository.
+A directory is just a folder while a repository is a folder that stores code and development items.

 ***Github Repository:*** To setup your first Github reporitory, click the plus icon on the top right of your github home screen and click new repository.
 Then enter a repository name and click Create Repository on the bottom.